mosesIRL/Magical-Audit-Tool/README.md

 This script is for auditing a Windows PC or server running Server 2008 / Windows Vista and up.
 It pulls basic information using WMI, as and lists Microsoft software installed into a CSV file.

+**What info is gathered?**:

+Active User
+PC Name
+Windows Version
+List of all "Windows" software & version number

 **Usage**:

 1. Copy the file to the PC or to writeable removable media (USB drive, etc).